 My time with them wasn’t completely technical in nature.
 During summers I was the DJ at pool parties they would have in the evenings every week at the local public pool.
 Additionally like other volunteer staff, I helped lead meetings and led small groups, but most of my time went into design and IT.
 While I was serving with YFC, I also spent much of my time in college as the President of Campus Crusade for Christ on my college campus.
 (It is ran as a student organization on most campuses).

 When I moved on to serve with Campus Crusade for Christ/Cru, there was a transitional period.
 I was accepted into Cru in December 08, and spent much of 09 transitioning away from YFC, and into Cru.
 My wife and I moved to Indianapolis in November of 09.
-In Cru, I was the regional IT guy with them.
+In Cru, I was the regional IT guy.

 I served under a leader who headed up the creative and tech team, and the regional Director of Operations.
 I was in charge of the IT infrastructure that the regional team used, and my job was to provide IT leadership to local staff and volunteers in Ohio, Indiana, Illinois and Michigan who had roles that intersected with IT.
 I provided regional office staff with computers, helped made decisions on what computers to get, and so on.
 I was the office IT department.
 However I was also the regional support department, so if we had staff in Chicago who were having issues, for example, and they needed computer support and had no technical person they could turn to locally, then they could come to me directly.